Karen Hille Phillips Regency Advancement Award

 Computer and Computer-Related Items (Software/hard drives etc)

-- These items must be purchased through CATS (Computing and Telecommunications Services).
-Any computer hardware purchases made without pre-approval or through CATS will not be considered a reimbursable expense.
+- These items can ONLY be purchased through IT&S (Information & Technology Services).
+Any computer hardware purchases made without pre-approval or through IT&S will not be considered a reimbursable expense.

 Books, Instructional Materials, Office Supplies, etc.